Part One of Your Goal Setting Master Series

 Will you cry?
 Maybe, probably, if you lived at all last year you will possibly shed some tears of either joy, frustration of deep heart-wrenching sadness.
 It’s okay.

 Grab a notebook and some pens.
-In going through these questions and devoting time to honest answers, you will uncover some clues as to why you may not have reached last year’s goals, and maybe you’ll discover that you are so much stronger than you think!
+In going through these questions and devoting time to honest answers, you will uncover some clues as to why you may not have reached last year’s personal goals, and maybe you’ll discover that you are so much stronger than you think!

 Let me stress; I want full and honest answers from you.
 You won’t get anywhere by giving half-truths or full out lying to yourself; we shouldn’t hide anymore.
 It does us no good.